 Infrastructure & Equipment

-The Port of Nacala is one of the deepest and most efficient ports on Africa’s east coast — operating 24 hours a day, with no tidal restrictions.
+The Port of Nacala is one of the deepest and most efficient ports on Africa's eastern coast, operating 24 hours a day without tidal restrictions.

 Equipment

-• Two QGC units (quay cranes) with 41-ton capacity.
+• Two QGC units (quay gantry cranes) with 41-ton capacity.

 • Three loading arms at the liquid bulk terminal.